Keeys-App/keeysapp/AI_SETUP.md

 ## 🎨 UI Workflow

-1. Выберите ключ из списка
+1. Select a key from the list
-2. Кликните на поле перевода
+2. Click on translation field
-3. Откройте правую панель "Suggestions"
+3. Open right panel "Suggestions"
-4. Выберите действие:
+4. Choose action:
-   - **Пустой перевод** → кнопка "Translate"
+   - **Empty translation** → "Translate" button
-   - **Существующий перевод** → "Rephrase", "Shorten", "Suggest variants"
+   - **Existing translation** → "Rephrase", "Shorten", "Suggest variants"
-5. Дождитесь результата (индикатор в footer)
+5. Wait for result (indicator in footer)
-6. Примените или отклоните предложение
+6. Apply or reject suggestion

-## 🔐 Безопасность
+## 🔐 Security

-- ✅ Все операции требуют аутентификации
+- ✅ All operations require authentication
-- ✅ Ошибки не раскрывают технические детали
+- ✅ Errors don't reveal technical details
-- ✅ API key хранится в .env (не в коде)
+- ✅ API key stored in .env (not in code)
-- ✅ Логи содержат только безопасную информацию
+- ✅ Logs contain only safe information

-## 📊 Мониторинг
+## 📊 Monitoring

-Логи backend показывают:
+Backend logs show:
-- Запросы к AI: `User {id} requesting AI {operation}`
+- AI requests: `User {id} requesting AI {operation}`
-- Успешные операции: `{Operation} completed successfully`
+- Successful operations: `{Operation} completed successfully`
-- Ошибки: `{Operation} error: ...` (только в логах, не для пользователя)
+- Errors: `{Operation} error: ...` (only in logs, not for user)

 ---

-✨ **Всё готово к использованию!**
+✨ **Everything is ready to use!**